lsst-sqre/sqr-049/index.rst

 - **notebook**: Automatically generated token for notebook use
 - **internal**: Internal token used for service-to-service authentication

+In addition, services may have tokens unconnected from any user.
+These tokens have the following type:

+- **service**: Long-lived token used for service-to-service authentication

 An index of current extant tokens is stored via the following schema:

 .. code-block:: sql